toritsejuFO/sicp-exercises/README.md

 - `(run 1 2 3)` (with these inputs, answer is 13)

+__Note__: Immediately your environment is setup, first run `(load "simplyscm")` to load the SICP scheme lib used in the video course of the book at Berkeley.

 __Note__: I use `run` in each exercise file as the general command to execute the solution that prints the final output/answer to the exercise.